Dabbling in Jet Lag

 Verdun is a city steeped in history and culture.
 This is where the longest battle of World War I took place.
 For nine long months, the French stood strong against German forces.
 And, by the end, there were more than 700,000 casualties.

 Today, Verdun offers visitors a unique opportunity to explore this fascinating past through its museums, monuments, and memorials.
-In fact, there are tons of things to do in Verdun, but my favorites were the Monument à la Victoire et aux Soldats de Verdun, the Verdun Memorial, and the Châtel Gate.
+In fact, there are tons of attractions in Verdun, but my favorites were the Monument à la Victoire et aux Soldats de Verdun, the Verdun Memorial, and the Châtel Gate.

 Reims to Verdun: